 This has also happened in the case of countless other indigenous plants in South Africa.
 An estimate of 4000 southern African plant species feature in some way in medicines of some sort.
 African medicines coexist beside Western allopathic, homeopathic and herbal ones locally.
-Similar international bodies of ethnic medicinal knowledge continue to be used worldwide, including famous ones in China and India.
+Similar international bodies of ethnic medicinal knowledge continue to function worldwide, including famous ones in China and India.

-And more, B. volubilis subsp. volubilis also offers benefits including warrior protection and traveller insurance, to mention some of the physical benefits reaped (mainly in the past) from prophylactic use of the ugibisisila or iguleni, as the Zulus call this plant.
+And more, B. volubilis subsp. volubilis also offers charm benefits including warrior protection and traveller insurance, to mention some of the physical benefits reaped (mainly in the past) from prophylactic use of the ugibisisila or iguleni, as the Zulus call this plant.